tastybug/zettelkasten/catalog/gcp-observability.md

 * open source agents
 * extendible with 3rd party software

-## Monitoring
+## Monitoring aka Cloud Monitoring fka Stackdriver Monitoring

 This encompasses platform, system and application metrics and the visualization of those.
 Alerting pushes notification to you if things get out of hand.

-Sources: Metrics, Events, Metadata
+Sources: Metrics, Events, Metadata, Uptime Checks (Appengine Instance, VM, HTTP/HTTPS URL, AWS Instance or Loadbalancer)
 Sinks: Alerts, Dashboards, Charts

+> VM instances require a monitoring agent to report data.
+This can be done as part of the startup script by running 2 lines of script.

+### Metric Scope

+FIND OUT WHAT THAT IS